Winters Wrongful Death Lawyer

 Sometimes, there may be a criminal case associated with a fatal incident.
 The criminal matter will remain a separate and distinct entity from any civil wrongful death lawsuit.
-The criminal matter will be focusing on the punishment of the person responsible for the death.
-The civil lawsuit will seek to recover financial compensation for the surviving family of the decadent.
+The criminal matter will focus on punishing the person responsible for the death.
+The civil suit will seek to recover financial compensation for the decedent's surviving family.
 There is not always a criminal case.
 When the death was caused by simple negligence, there may not be any evidence of any criminal behavior.
-That does not mean that there will be no avenue to recover monetary damages via a civil claim.
+That does not mean there will be no avenue to recover monetary damages via a civil claim.

 Watch the YouTube video below that provides a simple explanation of the difference between civil and criminal matters.Wrongful Death - Common Scenarios

-Wrongful death is a term that describes a fatality that occurs caused by the wrongful act(s) of another person or entity.
+Wrongful death is a term that describes a fatality caused by the wrongful act(s) of another person or entity.
 Examples include negligent behavior, such as reckless or careless driving, and intentional acts, such as vehicular manslaughter, manslaughter, or murder.

-Other examples of scenarios where wrongful death associated with negligence could occur include slip and fall incidents at a business or public facility and fatal injuries caused by medical malpractice.A Skilled Attorney Can Help
+Other scenarios where negligence-related wrongful death could occur include slip and fall incidents at a business or public facility and fatal injuries caused by medical malpractice.A Skilled Injury Attorney Can Help

 Pursuing a wrongful death case can be time-consuming, complex, and emotionally taxing, especially during the investigation and discovery phases.
-However, both are important to a case’s success.
-A compassionate Winters wrongful death lawyer will make the legal process as painless as possible.
+However, both are important to a case's success.
+A compassionate Winters wrongful death attorney will make the legal process as painless as possible.
 It helps to know that your rights and financial interests will be safeguarded by a skilled professional.Who Can File a California Wrongful Death Lawsuit?

 Only specific individuals have the standing to file a wrongful death lawsuit on behalf of the decedent.
 They include: